Head Start

 Length and Time Phasing of Assistance

-Funds are available for a 12-month budget period.
-Funds are released by monthly allowance on an Electronic Transfer System or by monthly check.
-Recipients are issued a Notice of Award (NoA), indicating the terms and conditions of the grant, funding amount, and award period.
+Funds are available for a 12-month budget period and are released periodically based on recipient expenditures.
+Awards typically consist of a 5-year project period that includes five separate budget periods.
+Recipients are issued a Notice of Award (NoA), indicating the terms and conditions of the award, funding amount, and award period.

 Who do I contact about this opportunity?